TeeGitH/Cursor-Experiment/README.md

-# Python LINE Chatbot Example
+# OpenAI-Powered LINE Chatbot

-A simple LINE chatbot built with Python, Flask, and the LINE Messaging API.
+A LINE chatbot powered by OpenAI's GPT-4 model, built with Python, FastAPI, and the LINE Messaging API.

 ## Features

+- Powered by OpenAI's GPT-4 model
-- Responds to text messages
+- Handles text messages with intelligent responses
-- Handles basic commands (`/help`, `/about`, `/sticker`)
-- Uses quick reply buttons for easy interaction
-- Responds to follow/unfollow events
+- Automatic message splitting for long responses
+- Secure webhook handling with signature verification
+- Comprehensive error handling and logging

 ## Prerequisites

 - Python 3.9 or higher
 - A LINE developer account
 - A LINE channel with Messaging API enabled
+- An OpenAI API key
 - ngrok (for local development)

 ## Setup